sayf-u-khan/Internship-Projects/README.md

 2. **API Design**:
    - Endpoints:
-     - `GET /plot HTTP/1.1`: Performs server-side computations and returns a plot of the results.
+     - `GET /plot HTTP/`: Performs server-side computations and returns a plot of the results.
+     - `GET /code HTTP/`: When a button is pressed on the frontend, a message is displayed generated from the backend.
+     - `POST /analyse-data HTTP/`: User inputted string of numbers will get analysed with python and then return some light analysis and a graph of the data.

 3. **Development Setup**:
    - Install dependencies: `pip install -r requirements.txt`